DiegoRibeiro/VimeoDownloader/README.md

 # HOW TO INSTALL
 chrome://extensions/

-activate developer mode and import the extension
+Activate developer mode and import the extension

-For this extension to work you need to open chrome with this aditional parameter (tested on v92) --disable-web-security
+For this extension to work you need to open chrome some aditional parameters (tested on v92):
+--disable-web-security
+--disable-site-isolation-trials
+--user-data-dir=

-create a new short and add this param
+Create a new shortcut with this params
 "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --disable-web-security --disable-site-isolation-trials --user-data-dir=C:\Users\YourUser\Desktop\data

-make sure to close all chromes process
+Make sure to close all chromes process

 # docs
 https://developer.chrome.com/docs/extensions/reference/scripting/